Social-Emotional Domain: Success Skills and Attitudes

 - Students compare the different jobs and education required for all school workers.

-- Attiriubutes and Traits of School Success: How They Help (Middle School)
+- Attributes and Traits of School Success: How They Help (Middle School)

-Directions: Identify the the traits and skils that help you be a succesful student.
+Directions: Identify the traits and skills that help you be a successful student.
 Next to each, write how this trait contributes to school success and worker success.
 After you have completed your answers, rank the traits with number one being the most important to you and number ten being the least important to you.

-For the top 5 traits, journal on the following statements:
+For the top five traits, journal on the following statements:

 - How I have used this trait to be successful